ultralytics/ultralytics/docs/en/usage/cfg.md

 These settings can be adjusted to meet the specific requirements of the dataset and task at hand.
 Experimenting with different values can help find the optimal augmentation strategy that leads to the best model performance.

-## Logging, checkpoints, plotting and file management
+## Logging, Checkpoints and Plotting Settings

 Logging, checkpoints, plotting, and file management are important considerations when training a YOLO model.